jjiang95/phase-2-final-project/README.md

 # Installation

-Fork this repository into your local files. `cd` into the app directory and run `npm start` in your terminal.
-In another terminal window, run `json-server -p 4000 db.json` to host the db.json database from a different port.
+Fork this repository into your local files. `cd` into the app directory and run `npm start` in your terminal

 # Usage